hurtn/azure-data-factory/sqlmi-cdc/README.md

 If you don't have an Azure subscription, create a [free](https://azure.microsoft.com/free/) account before you begin.

 ## Prerequisites
-* **Azure SQL Database**.
+* **Azure SQL Database Managed Instance**.
 You use the database as the **source** data store.
-If you don't have an Azure SQL Database, see the [Create an Azure SQL database](../sql-database/sql-database-get-started-portal.md) article for steps to create one.
+If you don't have an Azure SQL Database Managed Instance, see the [Create an Azure SQL Database Managed Instance](https://docs.microsoft.com/en-gb/azure/sql-database/sql-database-managed-instance-get-started) article for steps to create one.
 * **Azure Storage account**.
 You use the blob storage as the **sink** data store.
 If you don't have an Azure storage account, see the [Create a storage account](../storage/common/storage-account-create.md) article for steps to create one.
 Create a container named **raw**.

 ### Create a data source table in your Azure SQL database